Quick Answer

 2-4 months | $45-120K

 Build production-grade automation pipelines.
-Not scripts that work on your laptop - robust systems with error handling, logging, monitoring, and documentation.
+Not scripts that work on your laptop - proper systems with error handling, logging, monitoring, and documentation.
+Platforms such as Axis Agents compress this phase by generating, testing, and deploying pipelines automatically into your existing AWS, Azure, or GCP environment - reducing the build phase from months to days for standard automation patterns.

 DELIVERABLES